Palazzo Farnese, Piacenza: History

 The older remaining part of the Visconti Citadel still shaped as fortress.

 This large partly constructed palace is located on the banks of the River Po in the city of Piacenza in northern Italy.
 Ottavio Farnese inherited the Duchy of Parma and Piacenza from his father Pier Luigi Farnese, who was assassinated in a coup in 1547.
-In the aftermath of the assassination Spanish troops under the command of Ferrante Gonzaga occupied both Parma and Piacenza, however, Ottavio didn’t renounce his claim to the duchy and, in 1551, was able to retake Parma with the help of King Henry II of France, nonetheless Piacenza remained in Spanish hands until 1557 when, after the abdications of Charles V, Holy Roman Emperor, both Ottavio and his wife Margaret of Austria traveled to Brussels to meet Philip II of Spain who negotiated an agreement which made the duchy a Spanish fief and returned Piacenza to the Farnese family (though Spanish soldiers were to be stationed in Piacenza's citadel).
+In the aftermath of the assassination Spanish troops under the command of Ferrante Gonzaga occupied both Parma and Piacenza, but Ottavio refused to renounce his claim to the duchy.
+He retook Parma in 1551, with the help of King Henry II of France.
+Piacenza remained in Spanish hands until 1557 when, after the abdications of Charles V, Holy Roman Emperor, both Ottavio and his wife Margaret of Austria traveled to Brussels to negotiate with Philip II of Spain.
+It was agreed that the duchy should become a Spanish fief and that Piacenza should be returned to the Farnese family (with a garrison of Spanish soldiers remaining in its citadel).

 The palace was commissioned by Ottavio's wife Margaret, daughter of Emperor Charles V. The new edifice was erected over a former fortress built by the Visconti in 1352, part of which can still be seen.